Mujadded/mujadded/README.md

 # About Me
 ## 👋 Hi, I'm Mujadded Al Rabbani Alif
-As a dedicated Computer Vision Engineer with over six years of software engineering experience, I bring profound expertise in developing innovative solutions for complex challenges in the computer vision field.
-My journey has equipped me with a solid foundation in machine learning, deep learning frameworks like PyTorch and TensorFlow, and a specialization in computer vision libraries such as OpenCV.
-My software engineering background, with extensive experience in Ruby on Rails and PostgreSQL, complements my ability to design, optimize, and implement scalable web applications and data-driven solutions.
-I am passionate about driving technological advancements that solve real-world problems.
-My commitment to the field is also evidenced by my contributions to peer-reviewed journals, highlighting my research on automated damage detection and missing bolt classification.
-Eager to apply my comprehensive skills in a dynamic environment, I aim to contribute to cutting-edge computer vision projects in the UK, leveraging my blend of technical expertise, leadership abilities, and a proactive problem-solving approach.
+As an expert in Computer Vision and Large Language Models (LLMs), I bring over six years of experience in software engineering, specializing in developing advanced AI-driven solutions.
+My technical prowess spans deep learning frameworks like PyTorch and TensorFlow, coupled with hands-on experience in computer vision tools such as OpenCV.
+In parallel, my extensive background in software development using Ruby on Rails and PostgreSQL enables me to design scalable, efficient, and data-driven applications.

+I have successfully led research projects focused on image recognition, object detection, and retrieval-augmented generation (RAG) techniques, improving AI systems' accuracy and relevance.
+My work has been featured in peer-reviewed journals, showcasing innovations in automated damage detection and AI model optimization.
+By leveraging my cross-disciplinary expertise in AI and software development, I am committed to driving impactful technological advancements and delivering solutions that bridge the gap between research and practical applications.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mujadded&label=Profile%20views&color=0e75b6&style=flat" alt="mujadded" /> </p>
 <p align="center">